sundarigari/LearnK8/certification.md

 Some typical uses of a DaemonSet are:

-running a cluster storage daemon, such as glusterd, ceph, bookkeeper on each node. running a logs collection daemon on every node, such as fluentd or logstash. running a node monitoring daemon on every node, such as Prometheus Node Exporter, Sysdig Agent, collectd, Dynatrace OneAgent, AppDynamics Agent, SignalFx Agent, Datadog agent, New Relic agent, Ganglia gmond or Instana agent.
+running a cluster storage daemon, such as glusterd, ceph, Apache bookkeeper on each node. running a logs collection daemon on every node, such as fluentd or logstash. running a node monitoring daemon on every node, such as Prometheus Node Exporter, Sysdig Agent, collectd, Dynatrace OneAgent, AppDynamics Agent, SignalFx Agent, Datadog agent, New Relic agent, Ganglia gmond or Instana agent.